 Advocating for Public Policies to Promote Innovations in

 Promoting Innovation, Commercialization & Industry Adoption

-The Alternative Fuels & Chemicals Coalition advocates on behalf of federal policies and federal agency appropriations that stimulate innovations in alternative fuels and chemicals, support research and development, fund scale up and commercialization, streamline regulatory requirements, speed deployment, and facilitate industry adoption of new technologies and processes that offer significant improvements in operating costs and efficiency and reduce environmental impacts.
+The Alternative Fuels & Chemicals Coalition advocates on behalf of federal policies and federal agency appropriations that stimulate innovations in alternative fuels, renewable chemicals, biobased products, and sustainable aviation fuels; support research and development; fund scale-up and commercialization; streamline regulatory requirements; speed deployment; and facilitate industry adoption of new technologies and processes that offer significant improvements in operating costs and efficiency and reduce environmental impacts.

 Where We Are Located

 The Alternative Fuels & Chemicals Coalition is a collaborative effort organized by the government affairs office of the Kilpatrick Townsend & Stockton (KTS) law firm and American Diversified Energy Consulting Services (ADE).
 It is housed in part in Kilpatrick Townsend's Washington DC office, two blocks from Metro Center and one block from the White House and the U.S. Treasury, and in part in ADE's office, across from Metro Center and two blocks from Kilpatrick Townsend's office.